shwaindog/Fortitude/README.md

 * Order and Execution transmission

 ## Whats going to be in future releases
-* Actor/Rules platform for launching rules/actors
+* Add Low Garbage IO library to Actor library
+  * Connect different Actor library together as a cluster
   * Lowest Garbage and Latency event bus
   * Topic/Channel request response and pub sub messaging
 * Example client server implementations
 * Execution results on standard cloud machines
 * wiki how to guides
-* CI/CD

 # Who is this for
 This library exists for anyone who cares about speed and latency and not just eTrading systems.